tharhtetkyaw124/NextJs-blog/posts/nana.md

 ---
-title: 'Getting Started with NextJS'
+title: 'Learn About BlockChain'
 date: '2021-04-12'
+image: blockchain.jpg

-excerpt: Sbout BlockCahin
+excerpt: About BlockCahin
 isFeatured: true
 ---
 # What is Blockchain?